 At the moment, T-Mobile is not offering any cell phone plans with tiered data.
-It does have an individual Simply Prepaid plan that includes 3GB of data and unlimited talk and text for $40 per month.
-But for a smartphone plan with unlimited minutes, texts and high-speed data, T-Mobile charges $70 a month.
+For a smartphone plan with unlimited minutes, texts and high-speed data, T-Mobile charges $40 a month, the same as Verizon Wireless.
 A family plan with unlimited data will run about $160 for a family of four.
-That’s not as cheap as the cell phone plans offered by prepaid providers, but it gets you access to one of the fastest mobile networks, along with the generous Music Freedom and BingeOn plans for unlimited streaming.
-T-Mobile doesn't start throttling your speeds until you use 30GB; other providers start slowing things down after 22GB of use.
+T-Mobile doesn't start throttling your speeds until you use 32GB; other providers start slowing things down after 22GB of use.

 BingeOn does for video what Music Freedom does for audio, and it has an equally impressive lineup of partners.
 Netflix, Hulu, Amazon Video, HBO NOW, ESPN, Fox and Showtime are all here, as are dozens more, but the real coup for T-Mobile is YouTube – it’s the world’s favorite streaming platform, and you can watch as much as you want.

 Unfortunately, this carrier no longer includes HD video streaming with its unlimited plan, like some other carriers do.
-Instead, you have to pay an extra $5 each month, unless you are OK with watching 480p DVD-quality video.
-This additional charge also grants you access to a 10GB mobile hotspot.
+Instead, you have to pay an extra $10 each month per line with the One Plus plan, unless you are OK with watching 480p DVD-quality video.
+This additional charge also grants you access to a 10GB 4G mobile hotspot.
 Previously, these two features were included in the T-Mobile One plan but now cost extra.
 It’s also worth noting that we don’t know how long Music Freedom and BingeOn will continue to be available.
 T-Mobile doesn’t have any plans to end the services, but there’s some question as to how they fit with the FCC’s continued rulings on net neutrality.
 For the moment, there’s no real downside to consumers, which is why the programs have been allowed to continue.

 We love that T-Mobile includes all taxes and fees in its prices, something most cell phone companies don’t do.
 It’s a great feeling knowing you won’t get hit with any activation fees or overage charges.
 T-Mobile also has a rewards program called T-Mobile Tuesdays, where subscribers can get a freebie each week like movie tickets, a coffee or pizza.

 If new phones are too expensive for you, T-Mobile offers refurbished options that are easy on your wallet.
 You can even bring your own GSM-compatible phone to the carrier, transferring your existing number and taking advantage of T-Mobile's rates.
 You are only responsible for buying a new $25 SIM card so your phone can access the network.
 If you want to add a tablet to your plan it costs an additional $20 each month.
-A smartwatch or other wearable costs just $5 extra each month.
+A smartwatch or other wearable costs just $10 extra each month for unlimited 3G speeds.

 Help & Support